 Content marketing is the process of creating and sharing high-quality, thought-provoking content that aims to engage a particular audience and ultimately, drive business profits.
 It is less about selling a product or service and more about attracting and retaining a customer base that can relate to your brands values and ideas.
 Content marketing usually refers to external customers, but isn’t promoting your business identity to your employees equally, if not more important?

 Regardless of whether you’re running a small start-up company, or a globally recognised organisation, employee engagement is a common challenge.
-An internal content strategy should aim to support or educate employees about business happenings.
+An internal content creation strategy should aim to support or educate employees about business happenings.
 More importantly, it should excite them.
 Employees are a business’s most valuable asset, so by using content marketing tactics as an internal engagement tool, they will become more aligned with the brand.

 Empower your employees